cherrynoize/clone/README.md

     clone JOB_NAME

-Replace JOB\_NAME with your job file.
+Where `JOB_NAME` is the name of your job file.

-This is kind of the whole idea behind Clone: configuring jobs with all the desired options and commands so you can later just call them by their name, not worrying about re-defining options each time, which can be tedious if it's the same job over and over, but even worse if the command is always changing.
+This illustrates the whole idea behind Clone.
+Configuring jobs with all the desired options and commands so you can later just call them by their name, not worrying about re-defining options each time (which can be tedious if it's the same job over and over, but even worse if the command is always changing.

 To view the full usage message type: